yuriresende/yuriresende.github.io/_pages/research.md

 ## Published or Forthcoming Journal Articles

--  [Contextual Inverse Optimization: Offline and Online Learning](https://arxiv.org/pdf/2106.14015.pdf).
-O. Besbes, Y. Fonseca and I. Lobel. <em>Operations Research</em> forthcoming.
+-  [Contextual Inverse Optimization: Offline and Online Learning](https://pubsonline.informs.org/doi/10.1287/opre.2021.0369).
+O. Besbes, Y. Fonseca, and I. Lobel. <em>Operations Research</em> (2025).
     - An earlier version that includes some of these results appeared at the <em>Conference on Learning Theory</em> (COLT), 2021, with the title "Online Learning from Optimal Actions."

 -  [ArCo: An R package to Estimate Artificial Counterfactuals](https://journal.r-project.org/archive/2018/RJ-2018-016/RJ-2018-016.pdf).
 Y. Fonseca, R. Masini, M. Medeiros, and G. Vasconcelos.<em>R. Journal (2018)</em>